General terms and conditions of business

 X. Withdrawal, exclusion of obligation to perform

-1. Apart from the other cases regulated in these terms and conditions, the customer can also withdraw from the contract by written declaration if it has become impossible for STEINLE to fulfil the contract before the risk has passed to the customer.
-In the case of partial impossibility, the right to withdraw only exists if the partial delivery or partial service is demonstrably of no interest to the customer; otherwise, the customer can demand an appropriate reduction in the price.
+1. Apart from the other cases regulated in these Terms and Conditions, the Customer may also withdraw from the contract by written declaration if STEINLE has become unable to fulfill the contract in its entirety before the risk is transferred to the Customer.
+In the event of partial impossibility, the right of withdrawal only exists if the partial delivery or partial performance is demonstrably of no interest to the Customer.
+Otherwise, the Customer may demand an appropriate price reduction.

 2. If the impossibility is not the responsibility of either contracting party, STEINLE shall be entitled to a portion of the remuneration corresponding to the service provided.